techBeck03/guacamole-api-client/README.md

-# guacamole-api-client
+# Go Apache Guacamole API client

-Go apache guacamole api client
+This go-based guacamole api client is intended to be used with the terraform provider (yet to be written) and is currently a WIP with no official releases.